 Everyone, even infants, with type 1 diabetes should wear an ID bracelet that lets people know about their condition.

 Toddlers: Since young kids are often picky eaters, you’ll need to talk to your child’s doctor about his diet.
-Together you can decide whether to let your toddler graze on food throughout the day or stick to regular meals and snacks that are rich in complex carbohydrates.
+Together you can decide whether to let your toddler graze on food throughout the day or stick to regular healthy meals and snacks.

 It will take some time for you to feel comfortable managing your child’s diabetes.
 Temper tantrums are common in toddlers.
 Always check your child’s levels to make sure low blood sugar isn’t what’s causing him to act out.